top of page

 3.

-Daily controller medication is then administered to the child by a school nurse or trained staff member using a spacer, at a time most convenient for the child and nurse.
+Daily controller medication is then administered to the child by a school nurse or trained staff member (using a spacer for inhaled medications), at a time most convenient for the child and nurse.
 Each nurse has the flexibility to develop their own medication administration schedule.
-The SBAT nurse then documents the date and time of medication administration.
+The nurse then documents the date and time of medication administration.

 4.